What is council tax?

 How is council tax spent?

-Money earned through council tax goes towards local services such as policing, fire services, support for the elderly and vulnerable, parks maintenance, refuse disposal and street cleaning.
+Money earned through council tax goes towards local services such as the police, fire services, support for the elderly and vulnerable, parks maintenance, refuse disposal and street cleaning.

 Each council is responsible for allotting the funds as it sees fit.